arciel/TicTacTongue/README.md

 * Gamestate.py
 * AI.py

 AI.py is the file that you need to run, to play against the Earth's Mightiest Zeros.
+To run it from the command line, type in `python AI.py`.

 ## Dependencies